 As of June 30, 2001, the Company has net operating loss carryforwards of approximately \$31,962,000 and \$24,218,000 for federal and California income tax purposes, respectively.
 The federal and California net operating loss carryforwards expire in the year 2021 and 2011, respectively.
 As of June 30, 2001, the Company has research and experimental tax credit carryforwards for federal and California of approximately \$714,000 and \$469,000, respectively.
 The federal research and experimental credit carryforwards expire in the year 2021.
-The California research and experimental credit can be carried forward indefinitely.
+The California research and experimental credit carryforwards expire in the year 2021.
+The California research and experimental credit carryforwards expire in the year 2021.
+The California research and experimental credit carryforwards expire in the year 2021.
+The California research and experimental credit carryforwards expire in the year 2021.
+The California research and experimental credit carryforwards expire in the year 2021.